How to Hang Wallpaper

-How to Hang Wallpaper - Paste The Wall
+How to Hang Wallpaper: Paste The Wall

-Next, place your opened roll of wallpaper on the floor at the bottom of your pasted section and unroll with the backing facing the wall.
+- Step 3 - Next, place your opened roll of wallpaper on the (clean) floor at the bottom of your pasted section and unroll with the backing facing the wall.
 Using your step ladder, the end of the roll to the top of the wall leaving 2-3 cm on the ceiling to allow for trimming.
 Lightly press onto the wall to hold but not fix the wallpaper.
 Make sure you have lined the paper up to the pencil mark you have made on the wall and follow this down the wall lightly pressing as you move down.
 You should be able to manoeuvre the wallpaper if you go slightly off your guideline.

-Using your scissors, cut the roll across the bottom leaving approx 2-3 cm for trimming.
+- Step 4 - Using your scissors, cut the roll across the bottom leaving approx 2-3 cm for trimming.

-Trim off the excess at the top and bottom of your wallpaper section using your scalpel and metal ruler.
+- Step 6 - Trim off the excess at the top and bottom of your wallpaper section using your scalpel and metal ruler.

-Paste the next section of your wall and repeat the process while lining up your wallpaper to meet the edge of your first panel.
+- Step 7 - Paste the next section of your wall and repeat the process while lining up your wallpaper to meet the edge of your first panel.
 If you have patterned or textured wallpaper, make sure you have lined it up correctly before fixing and smoothing the panel to the wall.
 You may want to use a seam roller to flatten the joins between each piece.

 When you come to pasting around windows or doors, keep your scissors handy.
 Follow the same process as above but cut the wallpaper to allow you to press the wallpaper against the wall and into the crease of the window or door frame.
-As you would at the top and bottom of the wallpaper, leave a slight excess so that you can trim this back neatly once the wallpaper if fixed in place.
+As you would at the top and bottom of the wallpaper, leave a slight excess so that you can trim this back neatly once the wallpaper is fixed in place.

 To hang wallpaper in corners, always try to wallpaper into and around the corner rather than up to it.
 A join in the corner of the wall is very hard to match up and your walls may not be completely straight.
-By following step 1 in this guide you should be left with a 3 cm over-hang on to the adjoining wall.
+By following step 1 in this guide you should be left with a 3 cm overhang onto the adjoining wall.
 If you only want to wallpaper one 'feature' wall then follow the same step but use your metal ruler and scalpel to cut the wallpaper into the corner to ensure you get a crisp edge that matches your wall.